DIC Asset AG: Full Occupancy Achieved at 'Schillerportal' in Frankfurt am Main | MarketScreener

 In the Institutional Business division (EUR 5.3 billion in assets under management), represented at the market under the GEG German Estate Group brand, DIC Asset AG generates income from structuring and managing investment vehicles with attractive dividend yields for national and international institutional investors.

-DIC Asset AG has been listed in the SDAX® segment of the Frankfurt Stock Exchange since June 2006.
+DIC Asset AG has been listed in the SDAX(R) segment of the Frankfurt Stock Exchange since June 2006.